-There has also been a strong correlation between consuming high fibre food like whole-grain foods (e.g. brown bread, brown rice, rolled oats), fruit and vegetables, and pulses (e.g. beans and lentils) and decreased risk of bowel cancer [21,24].
+There has also been a strong correlation between consuming high fibre food like whole-grain foods (e.g. brown bread, brown rice, rolled oats), vegetables, legumes and decreased risk of bowel cancer [21,24].

 A study from Cancer Research UK points out that consuming foods high in fibre can reduce the risk of bowel cancer .

-Fibre-rich food such as veggies, pulses and cereals may affect the colonic microbiota and host metabolism to alter disease risk in several ways .
+Fibre-rich foods such as veggies, pulses and cereals may affect the colonic microbiota and host metabolism to alter disease risk in several ways .